EdwinSch/react-devjobs-finder/README.md

 ## Devjobs Finder (React)

 This web app is a (mocked) developer jobs listing site.
-Users can search for jobs by title, company, location or contract type.
+Users can search for jobs by title, company, location or contract type and switch UI themes.
 Job details are rendered on dynamically created sub-pages.
 Showcasing: JSON data rendering/mapping, dynamic routing/pages, filters, state management and dynamic styling.

 ### Live Demo